-The Auk is controlled wirelessly in order to take a picture or start a continuous capture sequence.
+There is a single physical white switch on the Auk which is used to take a picture, or start a continuous capture sequence.
 The Status LED indicates whether the system is ready or not ready to take a new picture.
 When the Status LED is green, the system is ready to take a new picture.
 When the Status LED is red, the camera is busy capturing and saving images.
 After saving images, this LED returns to green indicating the camera is ready to capture a new picture.
-The Status LED is also made to blink when the unit detects a shutdown action.
+The Status LED is also made to blink rapidly when the unit detects a shutdown action by the physical button.